GOVERNANCE AND CORPORATE AUDIT SYSTEMS - UNIT 2

-Moreover, the ability to work in a group will be ascertained through the supervision, by the teacher, of the group work elaborated during the course, with particular reference to what was dealt with in the first module.
+Moreover, the ability to work in a group will be ascertained through the supervision, by the professor, of the group work and/or case studies elaborated during the course, with particular reference to what was dealt with in the first module.

 The student will have to demonstrate that he/she has understood, and be able to apply, the fundamental concepts of each subject dealt with.

-The use of texts during the performance of this written test is not permitted.
-The results will be communicated to the students through the information system used in this regard by the Department of Economic and Business Sciences.
+The use of texts and calculator during the performance of this written test is not permitted.
+The results will be communicated to the students through the information system used in this regard by the Department of Economic and Business Sciences (Esse3).

 The score obtained in this way can be added (on average) to the score obtained in the performance of the only test concerning the second Module (also expressed in thirtieths) to be necessarily supported in the winter session, and not for more than once.

-Otherwise, the proof must be supported in its "whole" version as previously described.
+Otherwise, the proof must be supported in its "whole/full" version as previously described.